twilliams9397/eng89_ansible_controller/README.md

 - 2.1. ensure ansible is using python 3 and above
 - if it is using 2.7; create alias/export variable/inject in playbook or hosts file - playbook command: `ansible_python_interpreter: usr/bin/python3`
 - 3. generate ssh key inside controller /.ssh folder - eng89_devops.pem, eng89_devops and eng89_devops.pub
-- `scp -i eng89_devops.pem -r /.ssh/eng89_devops.pem vagrant@IP:~` for .pem, and same command for SSH key pair
+- `scp -i eng89_devops.pem -r eng89_devops.pem vagrant@192.168.33.12:~/.ssh/` for .pem, and use key generation command inside the controller .ssh folder
 - 4. for first time copying and using file, run `chmod 400 key_name`
 - 5. run `ansible-playbook name_of_playbook --ask-vault-pass` and enter vault password when prompoted
 - to ping the ec2 we need to add the ec2 IP to the hosts file with pem file authentifacation: `ec2-instance ansible_host=instance_IP ansible_ssh_private_key_file=~/.ssh/eng89_devops.pem`